napalm23zero/interview_java-jsf-rabbit-docker/README.md

 # Java JSF RabbitMQ Docker Demo

 ## About the Author
 Hi!
 I'm Rodrigo Dantas, a Software Engineer.
+Check my LinkedIn profile<br><a>https://www.linkedin.com/in/dantas-rodrigo/</a>

 This project demonstrates my coding style and architecture approach using:

 - Java Server Faces (JSF)
 - RabbitMQ Message Broker